 Sometimes, after rains, the air feels moist.
 The water seems to have suspended in the air.
 However, in certain AC’s you click some buttons and the atmosphere brightens up.
 How and why does it all happen?
 Moisture forms up in the air, resulting in humidity.
 However, the humidity sensor in your AC picks it up and cleans it up for you.
 Isn’t that wonderful?
-Let’s take a look how it does that.
+Let’s take a look at how it does that.

 A humidity sensor (or hygrometer) senses, measures and reports both moisture and air temperature.
 The ratio of moisture in the air to the highest amount of moisture at a particular air temperature is called relative humidity.
-Relative humidity becomes an important factor, when looking for comfort.
+Relative humidity becomes an important factor when looking for comfort.

 All three types of sensors monitor minute changes in the atmosphere in order to calculate the humidity in the air.
 Let us discuss these types in detail:

-Thermal: Two thermal sensors conduct electricity based upon the humidity of the surrounding air.
+Two thermal sensors conduct electricity based upon the humidity of the surrounding air.
 One sensor is encased in dry nitrogen while the other measures ambient air.
 The difference between the two measures the humidity.

 Tips on Humidity Sensor working

 So once you know what it is, and how it works, the next step probably would be to check its working.
 And how do you do that?
 By working through some of the below-mentioned parameters.